-Remember to wear a hat and sunscreen and enjoy your adventure.
+Remember to wear a hat and sun-safe clothing and enjoy your adventure.

-Check out more tips for what to take on a day hike with our cool hiking checklist.
+Check out more tips for what to take on a day hike with this hiking checklist.

 If you want to chill out for a few days in the area, here's where to stay near Royal National Park.
 Another walk to check out – especially during whale watching season – (no rock scrambling on this one!) is Wedding Cake Rock.